exetr/OSSA-Notes/README.md

 # OSSA Notes

-Notes for ThinkSECURE's Organisational Systems Security Analyst (OSSA) Certification.
+Notes for the ThinkSECURE Organizational Systems Security Analyst (OSSA) Certification.
 Information here was sourced from both study guides provided by ThinkSECURE and personal anecdotes from the March 2018 run of the certification examination.

-_Information listed here may not accurately reflect content that is involved in any particular future runs of the examination_
+NOTE: *Information listed here may not accurately reflect content that is involved in any particular future runs of the examination*

 ## Table of Contents